DWWA judge profile: Lenka Sedlackova MW - Decanter

-Lenka Sedlackova MW is a judge at the Decanter World Wine Awards 2017
+Lenka Sedlackova MW is a judge at the 2019 Decanter World Wine Awards (DWWA).

 Lenka Sedlackova MW